Friends Open Evening 19th June - everyone welcome

 Thank you to all who took part … we had a great evening.

 We started with talks from the trustees and hospital managers, followed by a lively Q&A session, which raised many interesting topics and feedback on existing and possible future services.
-People could then chose to meet staff demonstrating some of the equipment provided by the Friends and tour the Radiology and Endoscopy departments.
+People could then choose to meet staff demonstrating some of the equipment provided by the Friends and tour the Radiology and Endoscopy departments.
 There was also time to catch up with trustees and volunteers to find out how to help the Friends.
 Refreshments were on hand during the evening.

 TRUSTEES